mystevotgit/School-OOP/README.md

 In a school, the principal, teachers and non-academic staff are all staffs.
 Hence, they all inherits from a staff class i created.
 Also, the staffs, students and applicants are all people and each of them is a person.
 Hence, staff, student and applicant class inherits from the person class i created.

+### Abstraction
+Some objects contained in the school object were created using *Abstraction*.

+Abstraction involves hiding the implementation details of a method.
+In Java abstraction is achieved through abstract classes and interfaces.

+* Interfaces is a collection of abstract methods only.
+* Abstract class is a class having at least one abstract method and other class fields and methods.

+In this project, I created the pricipal, teacher and non-teaching staff class as abstract classes by allowing them to implement an authorization interface.